clef/omniauth-clef/README.md

 # OmniAuth Clef

-Clef OAuth2 Strategy for OmniAuth 1.0.
+The official Clef OAuth2 Strategy for OmniAuth 1.0.

 For details on the client side authentication scheme for Clef, refer to the documentation at: http://docs.clef.io